 Installing snow chains on a motorcycle is a lot different than than installing snow chains on any other vehicle because of the minimal clearance available between the chains and other vital parts of the motorcycle itself.

-If possible, try using zip ties or extra chains to fasten the chain to the tire through the tire rim.
+If possible, try using zip ties or extra chains to additionally fasten the chain to the tire through the tire rim.
 It’s pretty easy for the chains to slip off to one side, so having the fasteners will prevent the chains from doing so.
 If you’re going to loop some extra chains or zip ties through the tire rim, make sure to use at least 5 or 6 fasteners on each tire so there is an even distribution.
 Be sure the zip ties you use are thick and heavy duty.

 Once the snow chains are installed on your motorcycle, do a quality check and make sure it is tight and won’t slip off.
-Pay special attention to any part of that chain that may rub on any part of the motorcycle frame, the rolling chain, or any other part of the motorcycle.
+Pay special attention to any part of that chain that may rub on any part of the motorcycle frame, the drive chain, or any other part of the motorcycle.

 While you are riding your motorcycle with snow chains on them, be sure to drive slow.
 Having snow chains on your motorcycle usually means you’re riding through some snow and ice, so you don’t want to go too fast and risk slipping.